-Geocoding with Nominatim
+Geocoding with Nominatim or Photon

 What is Geocoding?

-Many applications require geographic coordinates for given addresses.
-The process of finding coordinates for an address is called geocoding.
-More and more, OpenStreetMap data is used for such geocoding.
 There is a piece of free software that does an excellent job at this, and it is called Nominatim.
 Nominatim is used for the address search on the official OpenStreetMap website as well and supports reverse geocoding (converting coordinates into addresses).

 Try it out

-Nominatim query results (JSON)
+Query results (JSON)

-Pricing of the Nominatim Service
+Pricing of the Geocoding Service

 Plan maximum requests per month Price without VAT